Your Guide to Killer Shoulder Workouts

 One of the other biggest mistakes people make is missing the point on how to gain mass.

-This requires caloric surplus, proper vitamins and understanding how much daily protein you need to grow.
+This requires a caloric surplus, proper vitamins, and an understanding of how much daily protein you need to grow.

 The Best Shoulder Exercises